vitalibo/norma/docs/reference.md

 Column(int)
 ```

-Use below transformation matrix to coerce other types to `integer`:
+Use the table below to coerce other types to `integer`:

 | Input                              | Type                                           | Output | Error         | Reason                                                                |
 |------------------------------------|------------------------------------------------|--------|---------------|-----------------------------------------------------------------------|